gprochilo/aha/README.md

-The `ci.pearson.r` function computes a confidence interval (CI) and confidence interval half-width (i.e., margin-of-error; hereby: *MoE*) for the population Pearson’s correlation coefficient based on summary reports of data.
-For completeness, it also computes the exact *t* value and *p* value for a given combination of correlation magnitude (*r*) and sample size (*N*).
-This is useful if the reporting publication has not included these values.
+The `ci.pearson.r` function computes a confidence interval (CI) and confidence interval half-width (i.e., margin-of-error; hereby: *MoE*) for the population Pearson’s correlation coefficient (*r*) based on summary reports of data.
+If the *MoE* is greater than half the size of *r* the function will alert you that this *r* may have been estimated with low precision.

+For completeness, the function also computes the exact *t* value and *p* value for a given combination of (*r*) and sample size (*N*).
+This is useful if the summary report has not included these values.

 *Note*: this function assumes the sample data are outlier free and have a bivariate normal distribution.
 Ensure that these assumptions match